Select Page

 WHO ARE WE?

-The Square Research Center has been founded to promote the development of applied R&D work carried out within Square.
-It aims to design and test the most innovative approaches and tools to deliver relevant answers to the main issues of organizations.
-The Square Research Center brings together researchers (PhDs, PhD students), consultants, academic partners and public and private organizations, to jointly produce new, action-oriented knowledge and solutions that are meant to be implemented in a concrete manner.
+The Square Research Center was created to promote the development of applied R&D work at Square Management.
+Its purpose is to design and test the most innovative approaches and tools, in order to provide a relevant response to major problems faced by organisations.
+The Square Research Center combines researchers (PhDs and doctoral students), consultants, academic partners, and public and private organisations with the production of new knowledge and solutions, geared towards action and designed for concrete implementation.

 WHAT DO WE DO?

-The Square Research Center engages its teams to unlock the scientific and technological barriers preventing organizations from thoroughly addressing the “issues” they are facing, whether new, emerging, or already known.
-To this end, we develop models, solutions and tools for our clients, our partners and our consultants.
-We share our results at academic seminars, professional trade shows, or in scientific publications and use our discoveries in the frame of assignments brought to us by our Clients.
+The Square Research Center encourages its teams to remove the scientific and technological barriers that prevent organisations from addressing in depth the ‘problems’ they face, whether new, emerging or already known.
+To this end, we develop models, solutions, and tools for our clients, partners, and consultants.
+We share our results at academic seminars, professional events, and in publications and use our discoveries in the context of the missions entrusted to us by our clients.

 HEAD OF THE SQUARE RESEARCH CENTER